Configure endpoint proxy and Internet connectivity settings for your Microsoft Defender for Identity sensor

 You must specify HTTPS, not HTTP, to properly test connectivity.

-Result: You should get an Error 503 The service is unavailable, which indicates you were successfully able to route to the Defender for Identity HTTPS endpoint.
+Result: You should get an Ok message displayed (http status 200), which indicates you were successfully able to route to the Defender for Identity HTTPS endpoint.
 This is the desired result.
+Note that for some older workspaces, the message returned could be Error 503 The service is unavailable, this is a temporary state that still indicates success.

 If you get a certificate error, ensure that you have the required trusted root certificates installed before continuing.
 For more information, see Proxy authentication problem presents as a connection error.
 The certificate details should look like this: